 Using \eqref{eq:beta_max_finite_dim} we can now easily derive an explicit expression for Birkhoff's contraction coefficient of a linear operator $\R^{n}_+ \setminus \{0\} \to \R^{n}_+ \setminus\{0\}$.
-Define a matrix $A = (A_{ij})$ to be \textit{allowable} if $A$ is non-negative (i.e.~$A_{ij} \ge 0$ for all $i,j$) and if every row and every column of $A$ has at least one strictly positive element (this definition is given by Seneta in \cite[Def.~3.1]{seneta_matrices}).
+Define a matrix $A = (A_{ij})$ to be \textit{strictly positive} (resp. \textit{non-negative}) if $A_{ij} > 0$ (resp. $A_{ij} \ge 0$) for all $i,j$; we will sometime use the notation $A > 0$ (resp. $A \ge 0$).
+Let $A$ be \textit{allowable} if $A$ is non-negative and if every row and every column of $A$ has at least one strictly positive element (this definition is given by Seneta in \cite[Def.~3.1]{seneta_matrices}).
 Clearly any linear operator $\R^{n}_+ \setminus \{0\} \to \R^{n}_+ \setminus\{0\}$ can be represented as an allowable $n \times n$ matrix.
 We prove the following result, which was already stated by Birkhoff without proof in Corollary~2 of \cite[Chapter~XVI,~Section~3]{birkhoff_lattice} and obtained by Seneta in Section~4 of \cite[Chapter~3]{seneta_matrices}, although the derivation there is significantly more involved. \begin{prop} Let $A = (A_{ij})$ be an allowable $n\times n$ matrix.
 Birkhoff's contraction coefficient $\tau(A)$ can be written as

 (with the convention that $0/0 = 1$). \end{prop} \begin{proof} Consider the diameter of $\R_{+}^{n}$ under the matrix $A$, i.e.